6.2.6 Legal professional privilege

-When DHS officers seek information, an employer, parent or third party may claim that legal professional privilege applies to the document or information.
+When Services Australia officers seek information, an employer, parent or third party may claim that legal professional privilege applies to the document or information.

-The Registrar's statutory powers to obtain information provided in section 120 and 161 do not override legal professional privilege ('Daniels Corp International v ACCC HCA 29').
+The Registrar's statutory powers to obtain information provided in CSRC Act section 120 and CSA Act section 161 do not override legal professional privilege (Daniels Corp International v ACCC HCA 49).

 Wherever possible, the Registrar will avoid disputes over legal professional privilege.
-Accordingly, DHS officers will:
+Accordingly, Services Australia officers will:

-- seek information and documents from the parent concerned rather than their legal adviser, and
+- seek information and documents from the parent concerned rather than their lawyer, and

 - avoid using information-gathering powers in a way that may lead to claims of privilege if there is an alternative means of obtaining the information.